guomaimang/guomaimang.github.io/src/myself.md

 # Hirsun HAN

 I am Hirsun「韩佳明」, a postgraduate in Information Engineering, The Chinese University of Hong Kong.
 I've graduated from The Hong Kong Polytechnic University with bachelor degree in computing.
-My research interests are **Information System** and **Cloud Computing.**
+My research interests are **Artificial Intelligence Development** and **Cloud Computing.**

 - [Work Experience](#work-experience)